Scott Pilgrim, written by Bryan Lee O’Malley, is pretty much Awesome Incarnate.

 I’m very excited to see how this film will turn out.
 In the meantime, a breakdown of the five books published thusfar:

-Scott lives in a crappy bachelor apartment with his gay roommate Wallace Wells, and plays bass in a three piece indie band called Sex Bob-omb.5 They more or less suck.
+Scott lives in a crappy bachelor apartment with his gay roommate Wallace Wells, and plays bass in a three piece indie band called Sex Bob-omb. ((Indie boys rule.
+For ample evidence, see Cute Boys Make Me Nervous.))
+They more or less suck.

 After dreaming of a mysterious girl rollerskating through his head, Scott discovers she’s real, and proceeds to introduce himself to Ramona Flowers (age unknown) at a party.
 It goes poorly.